-The Cottage will advocate for the rights of sexual violence survivors and assist in ensuring fair, sensitive and respectful treatment.
-The Cottage will provide free and confidential services to all survivors and their friends, family and significant others ("secondary survivors") regardless of gender, age, race, disability, sexual orientation and/or socioeconomic status.
-The services provided include a 24-hour hotline, advocacy, emotional support, crisis intervention, support groups, and follow-up services and/or referrals to the survivor and/or secondary survivor including counseling, medical care, and legal advocacy.
-And lastly, we work in collaboration with the community partners listed in this protocol.
+The Cottage will advocate for the rights of sexual violence survivors and assist in ensuring fair, sensitive, and respectful treatment.
+The Cottage will provide free and confidential services to all survivors and their friends, family, and significant others ("secondary survivors") regardless of gender, age, race, ability, religion, national origin/immigration status, sexual orientation and/or socioeconomic status.
+The services provided include a 24-hour hotline, advocacy, emotional support, crisis intervention, counseling referrals, support groups, and follow-up services.
+Additional referrals can be made to the survivor and/or secondary survivor including counseling, medical care, and legal advocacy.
+Lastly, we work in collaboration with the community partners listed in this protocol.